MoleCare/MoleCare-ML/README.md

 - setup.sh: this file is necessary to handle the server and port number of our app on Heroku.
 - Procfile: this is the file of your configuration to tell Heroku how and which files to be executed

+# Snyk
+Use 'docker scan' to run Snyk tests against images to find vulnerabilities and learn how to fix them